 There are many ways you can donate to help individuals and families in need.
-Cash donations, food or > clothing, anything you can provide is always welcomed. > > Participate to help us continue providing services.
-Attend a fundraiser, grow extra produce, hold a > drive - there are so many ways.
-Find one that fits for you. > > What we offer to struggling families living in the
+Cash donations, food or clothing, anything you can provide is always welcomed.

+Participate to help us continue providing services.
+Attend a fundraiser, grow extra produce, hold a drive, volunteer - there are so many ways.
+Find one that fits for you.

+What we offer to struggling families living in the

 A broad selection of food is provided once per month and in emergency situations.
 Fresh produce, meats, canned vegetables and fruits, along with cooking and baking ingredients, are among the foods available.

 Gently used clean clothing is available to clients and their children on a monthly basis.
 Because we are sensitive to the needs of our clients we rotate clothing based on the season.
 Winter coats, boots, hats and gloves are often provided through special winter clothing drives.